What’s your name?

-Kasper van Steveninck, a young genuine human being (32) with multiple camera boxes and a supporting love for humankind and their stories.
+Kasper van Steveninck, (32) with multiple camera’s and a supporting love for humankind and their stories.
 I salute the unknown by exploring faces and stories.

 How did your interest in photography begin?

 Girlfriends.
 I was in love once with a young girl when I was a teenager.
-My dad showed me the way with all the settings on a SLR camera (analog FT2 Nikkormat with a 50mm lens f2.8: great camera!) and I started going to France (surfplages) and Gent (all kinds of romantic sites).
-It evolved from there getting to know my surroundings better with a subject that was easily to approach.
-During my studies (Law School) I kept this hobby alive by exploring a bit more and from there on it evolved into a bigger Portfolio for myself.
+My dad showed me the way with all the settings on a SLR camera (analog FT2 Nikkormat with a 50mm lens f2.8: great camera!) and I started going to France and Gent.
+I kept this hobby alive by exploring a bit more and from there on it evolved into a bigger assignments and projects.

 When did you decide to become a professional photographer?

 Never.
 It just happened.
-However, I did create a company (by enrolling in the Chamber of Commerce) in order for myself to create a status that enabled me to get my administration going.
+However, I did create a company in order for myself to create a status that enabled me to get my administration going.

 How did you became an Unlike Portrait Awards jury member?